Dear Friend in Christ,

 No fee or charge is ever paid for incardination or for ordination!
 There are, however, some expenses that are passed on to the applicant.
 This is the current total list:

-- There is an application fee of $150.00.
-That covers criminal background check, printing, mailing, CCIA ID and follow-up telephone conversation.
+- There is an application fee of $350.00.
+That covers criminal background check, printing, mailing, CCIA ID and other administrative expenses.
 It is non-refundable.

 - As part of the application process, the applicant is required to visit in person with the Presiding Bishop or other clergy more proximate to the applicant’s home city.
 Travel expenses related to that visit are the responsibility of the applicant.